 “The Shape of Water is a beautiful love letter to the classic movie monster and possibly the most stunning movie Del Toro has crafted yet.
 The themes of love, loneliness, and monsters blend together so well and creates a compelling narrative that touched me in a profound way.”
 Jason McDonald, Horror-Movies.ca

-MOVIES & MANIA Verdict:
+MOVIES and MANIA Verdict:

 Director Guillermo del Toro has created a visually impressive feast for the eyes and provided a heartwarming story with stand-out performances, especially from Sally Hawkins.